 Checkout

-The Checkout model allows you to collect payment details from your payer through an interaction hosted and displayed by the ARC Pay Gateway.
-With this model of integration, you never see or handle payment details directly because these are collected by the hosted payment interface and submitted directly from the payer's browser to the ARC Pay Gateway.
+With Checkout merchants never see or handle payment details directly; they are collected by the hosted payment interface and submitted directly from the consumer’s browser to the ARC Pay Gateway.
+Checkout can be implemented in one of two ways:

 Key Benefits